daveking63/No-artist-is-an-Island/SNA_of_Modern_Artists/README.md

 <h3>Introduction</h3>

-"Social Network Analysis (SNA) can be described as a *study of human relations by means of graph theory*."
-The main goal of SNA is to utilize graph theory -- a branch of mathematics -- to represent, detect and interpret patterns of social ties (relations) among a network of actors.
-The actors can be individuals, collections of individuals that share common attributes or characteristics, or members of a social group (e.g. family members or friends).
+"Social Network Analysis (SNA) can be described as the *study of human relations by means of graph theory*."
+Procedurally, in SNA we utilize graph theory -- a branch of mathematics -- to represent, detect, and interpret patterns of social ties or relations among a network of actors.
+The actors can be individuals, collections of individuals that share common attributes or characteristics (e.g. python programmers), or members of a social group (e.g. family members or friends).
+Basically, this means that SNA proceeds in two steps.
+The first step is to produce a network graph of the relations where a *graph* is defined as a set of *nodes/vertices* and a set of *edges/lines* between pairs of nodes.
+The second step is to utilize the graph and graph theory to better understand the patterns in the network (e.g. How connected is the network?
+Who are key actors?
+Are their major sub-groups among the actors? etc.).

+SNA has a long history

+The primary object of SNA is a graph of the network of actors and relations.